Carlton–Essendon rivalry: Round 2, 2005

 After Carlton were behind Essendon by seven goals in the game, a seven goal onslaught in the last quarter by the Blues snatched the game from the Bombers.
 The Blues started strongly to lead in the opening quarter but the Bombers controlled the middle quarters to take a 28 point lead at three quarter time.
 Before Carlton made a comeback in the last quarter of the game to win by a final score of Carlton 16.14 110 to Essendon 17.4 106.

 Round 16, 2006

 In the near-opposite circumstances of the highly anticipated match from Round 20, 2000, both teams were sitting at the bottom of the ladder.
-After both sides had won their Round 1 games, the next fourteen rounds had yielded no wins and a (then) club record losing streak for Essendon, and only one win (against Essendon) for Carlton.
+After both sides won their Round 1 games, the following fourteen rounds yielded no wins and a (then–)club record losing streak for Essendon, and only one win (against the Bombers in round seven) for Carlton.
 The match became known in the media as the "Bryce Gibbs Cup", under the expectation that the loser of the game would ultimately finish last, receiving the first draft pick, which was expected to be used on the young Glenelg midfielder Bryce Gibbs.
 Close all day, the game finished in a draw.